rx-ts/changesets-gitlab/README.md

 GITLAB_COMMENT_TYPE          # optional, type of the comment. defaults to `discussion`. can be set to `note` to not create a discussion instead of a thread
-GITLAB_ADD_CHANGESET_MESSAGE # optional, default commit message for adding changesets on GitLab Web UI DEBUG_GITLAB_CREDENTIAL      # optional, default `false`
+GITLAB_ADD_CHANGESET_MESSAGE # optional, default commit message for adding changesets on GitLab Web UI DEBUG_GITLAB_CREDENTIAL      # optional, default `false` GITLAB_COMMENT_CUSTOM_LINKS  # optional, allow the linkS for the absent comment to be overwritten
 ```

 ### Example workflow